BiTLab-BaggiliTruthLab/Auto-Parser-Android-Auto-Apple-CarPlay/README.md

 # Carplay-and-Auto-Tool
 Welcome to the Android Auto and Apple CarPlay Parser.
-This tool is part of a research paper conduceted on the digital forensics of Android Auto and Apple Carplay.
+This tool is part of a research paper conducted on the digital forensics of the Android Auto and Apple Carplay applications.

 To use this tool, please follow these steps below: